waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Objective:** Retrieve the Old Amber from the Pewter Museum of Science.
 - **Current Obstacle:** A Scientist at (13, 5) on 1F blocks the path.
 - **Key Finding:** Showing a living, resurrected Aerodactyl to the Gambler at (2, 5) changes his dialogue to "magnificent fossil!".
 This confirms a special interaction is required but does not, by itself, move the blocking scientist.
+- **New Hypothesis:** Using a REVIVE on one of the fossil displays may trigger an event, similar to reviving a fainted Pokémon.

 ### Confirmed Puzzle Steps (Internal Museum Sequence)
 1. Lead with a Geodude or a revived fossil Pokémon (Omanyte, Aerodactyl) and speak to the Old Man at (2, 5) on 1F.